odavid/k8s-helm-charts/charts/my-bloody-jenkins/README.md

 * `persistence.jenkinsHome.size` - the managed volume size
 * `persistence.jenkinsHome.storageClass` - If set to `"-"`, then storageClass: `""`, which disables dynamic provisioning.
 If undefined (the default) or set to null, no storageClass spec is set, choosing the default provisioner. (gp2 on AWS, standard on GKE, AWS & OpenStack)
 * `persistence.jenkinsHome.existingClaim` - if provided, jenkins storage will be stored on an manually managed persistentVolumeClaim
+* `persistence.jenkinsHome.resourcePolicy` - If set to keep, the persistent volume will not be deleted when the release is deleted.
+Default is `keep`
 * `persistence.jenkinsHome.annotations` - annotations that will be added to the managed persistentVolumeClaim

 ## Secrets